maxlanceund/equal-system/papers/information_projection_framework-en.md

 ---

 ## IX.
-Experiment 6: D_f as a Phase Transition Signal
+Experiment 6: D_f as a Phase Transition Signal — A Negative Result

 ### 1. Model